Maduro favored as Venezuelans vote amid crisis

 In addition, pressure tactics honed in past campaigns have kicked into overdrive, further tilting the playing field in Maduro's favor.

-Almost 75 percent of households said they received government-issued food boxes in the past three months, according to Datanalisis, and Maduro on the stump has promised that the 16.5 million holders of the fledgling "fatherland card" will be rewarded for their vote.
-Just to be sure, so-called "red points" will be set up outside voting centers checking peoples' cards, which are needed to access social programs.
+Almost 75 percent of households said they received government-issued food boxes in the past three months, according to Datanalisis, and Maduro on the stump has promised that the 16.5 million holders of the fledgling fatherland card will be rewarded for their vote.

-"This is neither a competitive or democratic election, and the result may not reflect the preference and decision of the voters," said Luis Vicente Leon, president of Datanalisis.

 A 2010 study by the Brookings Institution covering 171 electoral boycotts around the world - from Afghanistan to Zimbabwe - found that such maneuvers rarely succeed in rendering elections illegitimate in the eyes of the world.
 Instead, the boycotting party usually emerges weaker and the incumbent empowered.